Speakeasy Logo

 Forward-compatible enums

 Enums are one of the most common sources of breaking changes.
-When an API adds a new status, category, or type value, SDKs with strict enum validation will reject the entire response.
+When your API adds a new status, category, or type value, SDKs with strict enum validation will reject the entire response—even though the request succeeded.

 typescript: forwardCompatibleEnumsByDefault: true

-When enabled, any enum used in a response will automatically accept unknown values.
+What this changes: Any enum used in a response will automatically accept unknown values.
 Single-value enums won’t be automatically opened.
-You can also control individual enums with the x-speakeasy-unknown-values: allow or x-speakeasy-unknown-values: disallow extension in your OpenAPI spec.
+For finer control, use the x-speakeasy-unknown-values: allow or x-speakeasy-unknown-values: disallow extension on individual enums in your OpenAPI spec.

-This is particularly useful because enums frequently get extended as products evolve.
-A notification system might start with email and sms, then later add push notifications.
-Without forward compatibility, SDK users would see errors until they upgrade.
+Example scenario: Your notification system starts with email and sms, then you add push notifications.
+Without forward compatibility, SDK users on older versions see errors until they upgrade.
+With forward compatibility enabled, they receive the value gracefully:

 const notification = await sdk.notifications.get(id); // Before: Error: Expected 'email' | 'sms' | 'push' // After: 'email' | 'sms' | 'push' | Unrecognized<string>